 10 Things You Didn’t Know About Led Zeppelin ‘IV’

-Led Zeppelin’s fourth album turns forty years old today (Nov.
+Led Zeppelin’s fourth album turns forty-two years old today (Nov.
 8), and as part of our celebration we’re counting down 10 things you may not know about this legendary and much discussed album with the help of George Case, the author of ‘Led Zeppelin FAQ: All That’s Left to Know About the Greatest Hard Rock Band of All Time.’

 Far from a typical biography, the book jumps in a dizzying but wonderful way across years and topics to explore the band’s work from every perspective possible.
 As Case explains, “I started off as a fan, but I wanted to write more than just the traditional fan biography.
 I wanted to dig a little more into the whole cultural background of what Zeppelin was doing when they were actually an active group.”